pyropyro78/AdminDrop/README.md

 #### Bukkit / Spigot / Minecraft / Server Plugin
 #

+##### Officially back on GitHub!
+This comes with a change to the MIT license in honor of Hacktober.

 All things need limitations, why not item related interactions?
 This plugin allows the server to impose restrictions on a player to prevent them from throwing/picking up items, opening specific inventories, and placing/breaking blocks.

 Utilizing permissions you can force a player or group to always have restrictions or paired with a region plugin for event areas.
 Great for a multitude of server types ranging from RPG servers (prison servers especially) to hardcore PVP servers and can even come in handy for events.